South Carolina Personal Injury Lawyer

 2. Seek Medical Attention

-If you are considering filing a personal injury claim, you need to see a doctor.
+If you are considering filing a personal injury claim, you must to see a doctor.
 Certainly, in some situations, the victim will need emergency medical care.
-Though, even if you believe that your injuries are only ‘moderate’, you still need to get yourself checked.
+Though, even if you believe that your injuries are only moderate you still need to get yourself checked.
 You cannot bring a personal injury case without valid medical records.

 4. Document the Scene

-If you are able, take pictures and video of the scene of the accident.
-This includes things like vehicles, the surrounding area, skid marks, traffic signs, and injuries.
-It's also important to collect contact information for any witnesses.
-Your attorney can use this information to strengthen your claim.
+If you can, take pictures and videos of the accident scene of the accident from multiple angles.
+The scene includes things like vehicles, the surrounding area, debris from the accident, skid marks, traffic signs, stop lights, and injuries.
+It's also important to collect contact information for any witnesses and ask the officer at the scene for your accident report number.
+Your South Carolina personal injury attorney can use this information to strengthen your claim.

 5. Contact a Lawyer